PassiveLogic/differentiable-swift-examples/Benchmarks/BuildingSimulation/README.md

 swiftc -O main.swift -o SwiftBenchmark
 ```

-and then run it via
+and then run it via:

 ```bash
 ./SwiftBenchmark